Pattern Comprehensions in Neo4j are a powerful way to “inline” queries inside a single Cypher statement.

 👉 If you need aggregation, optional logic, or multiple steps → use subqueries.

-Let’s dig into List Operations in Cypher — especially two powerful clauses: UNWIND
+Let’s dig into List Operations in Cypher — especially two powerful clauses: UNWIND and WITH.

-– Turn a list into rows
+🔹 1.
+UNWIND – Turn a list into rows

-takes a list and expands it into individual rows.
+UNWIND takes a list and expands it into individual rows.

-Think of it as the opposite of collect()
+Think of it as the opposite of collect().

 Example 1: Simple UNWIND